 THE FOUNDING AND HISTORY OF KURO-KAI TAIJUTSU SELF DEFENCE

-Round about 1993, while still at school, our founder, Marius Swart, discovered the historical warrior art of Togakure Ryu Ninjutsu through the books of Stephen K Hayes.
+Round about 1993, while still at school, Marius Swart, discovered the historical warrior art of Togakure Ryu Ninjutsu through the books of Stephen K Hayes.
 In the years since then he read and re-read the books and devoured anything he could lay his hands on from Hayes and from the 34th Grandmaster of Togukure Ryu Ninjutsu, Dr Masaaki Hatsumi, Sensei.

-In the meantime he became a Police Officer and received training in, amongs others, Self Defence, Riot & Crowd Control, Counter Insurgency Warfare, Special Weapons, Ammunition & Tactics, Tactical Survival, The Tonfa Baton and Pepper Spray.
+In the meantime he became a Police Officer and received training in, amongst others, Self Defence, Riot & Crowd Control, Counter Insurgency Warfare, Special Weapons, Ammunition & Tactics, Tactical Survival, The Tonfa Baton and Pepper Spray.
 He was also involved in JKA Shotokan Karate during his school years and Tenshinkan Karate during his career in Policing.
 He was trained as a Self Defence Coach by Mr Jerry Oosthuizen of the National Crime Buster Self Defence Campaign around 1996.
 During this campaign he was involved in the training of hundreds of school children at Qwa-Qwa and Harrismith in basic Self Defence.

 In 1997 Stephen K Hayes founded the modern day Martial Art of To Shin Do.
 When Marius stumbled upon this he was inspired by the modernized version of historical Ninjutsu, that focussed on defence against modern day threats.
 There was no club near the Free State province, with the only two clubs in SA being in Gauteng.
 Marius began studying the To Shin Do training DVD’s on his own, whilst also getting involved in JKA Shotokan Karate again.